sharon-f-lewis/bamazon/README.md

 ***

-The first option allows the user to see the list of products that are currently for sale, what department the item belongs to, the price of the product, and how much stock is left for that product.
+The first option allows the manager to see the list of products that are currently for sale, what department the item belongs to, the price of the product, and how much stock is left for that product.

 ![Manager Option 1](screenshots/managerOption1.JPG)